passportxyz/passport-docs/pages/stamps/overview.md

 - **Strong non-Sybil signal**

-  Stampos should represent some strong method for identifying Sybils vs non-Sybils so that we can ensure that each Stamp helps to improve the Sybil-defense that Passport offers.
+  Stamps should represent some strong method for identifying Sybils vs non-Sybils so that we can ensure that each Stamp helps to improve the Sybil-defense that Passport offers.
 We prioritize new signals that are unique or different to the signals we have already have in Passport.
 It’s ideal if there’s already data, from internal efforts, indicating the effectiveness of the credentials.

 - **Free** (or very cheap)